ozeron/cs231/README.md

 TBA Later

 ## Diary Section
+### 31.12.2017 – Implemented Convolutional network
+Woof!
+I did it!
+I've completed this assignment with convolutional networks it was pretty interesting.
+Working with 3d slices of data and others.
+What should I do more It's fast implementation of this networks.
+Everything works pretty cool!

 ### 29.12.2017 – Implemented Batch normalization Neural Network
 Finally did this task, it was hard, I spent a lot of time.
 Main reason was lack of focus and attention.